 Our City is a Council-Manager Form of Government (Go, Here!) for more information on this form of government.
-Governed by a Mayor, Council President, and five members of City Council.
+It is governed by a Mayor, Council President, and five members of City Council.
 To hold any of these offices, you must be a registered voter, reside in Molalla, and cannot be employed by the City.